Exabyte-io/documentation/docs/entities-general/actions/create.md

 # Create New Entities

-The creation of a new entity in the relevant Account-owned collection can be performed through the "Create" button <i class="zmdi zmdi-plus-circle-o zmdi-hc-border"></i>, located in the top-right actions toolbar of the [Explorer Interface](../ui/explorer.md#action-related-components).
+Creation of a new entity in the relevant Account-owned collection can be initiated through "Create" button <i class="zmdi zmdi-plus-circle-o zmdi-hc-border"></i>, located in the actions toolbar of the [Explorer Interface](../ui/explorer.md#action-related-components).
 This leads the user to the corresponding  [Entity Designer](../ui/designer.md) for conceiving a new entity from scratch.

 # Animation